Le passé composé: the Past Tense in French

 Il a décidé de ranger son bureau chaque semaine.He has decided to clean his office every week.

-one-time past action with a connection to the present: He doesn’t want to be so untidy anymore.
+one-time past action with a connection to the present: he doesn’t want to his office to be untidy anymore.

 Learners of French often find it difficult to know when to use the passé composé and when to use the imperfect tense.
 Go to our page dedicated to the difference between the imparfait and passé composé to learn when to use which tense, then test yourself in the free exercises.